How to Build a Loose-Material Patio

 - Hose and water

 A common edging is paver stones, available in a variety of sizes and colors, they create a decorative as well as functional finish.
 Another popular edging is pressurized wood posts.
-Cut it to the lengths you need and remember to miter those corners!
+Cut it to the lengths you need and remember to miter your corners!

-Directions for Creating the Patio
+Creating Your Patio

 - Fill with gravel that can be compacted.

-- Tamp it down with your tamper or drumroll it
+- Tamp it down with your tamper or drumroll it.

-Need some inspiration?
 Scroll down for some ideas for loose material patios.
 A picture is worth a thousand words!